stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

     def notify(self):
         self.setText(unicode(self._model.value()))

-Clicking on the View button will result in a call to Controller.addOne, in turn triggering a call to notify() that updates the text label.
+Clicking on the View button will result in a call to ``Controller.addOne``, in turn triggering a call to ``notify`` that updates the text label.
 The activity diagram in Fig. 2 shows the dance of calls presented above.
 Note how the Model-View synchronization does not involve the Controller

 .. image:: _static/images/TraditionalMVC/activity_diagram.png
    :align: center